-Claim: Mother names her child "Le-a," which she insists be pronounced "Ledasha."
+Claim: A mother named her child "Le-a," which she insists be pronounced "Ledasha."

 Example: [Collected via e-mail, October 2008]

-As to whether there is such a child, we've yet to find documentation of anyone's bearing a name of
+As to whether there is such a child, despite our hearing from dozens and dozens of readers who have claimed to us a girl bearing such a name was in their class or was in a class taught by a relative or acquaintance of theirs, we've yet to find documentation of anyone's bearing a name of

-While the e-mail being circulated dates to early October 2008, the first online appearance of the "Ledasha" story is at least a month older.
-In this
+While the original e-mail quoted above dated from early October 2008, the first online appearance of the "Ledasha" story we've found so far is at least a month older.
+In that

 "My bro in law just told me a fantatic apostrophe story.
 Friend owns an indoor swim complex.
 Little girl came in for lessons and spelled her name Le'a.
 His friend called roll and pronounced Lea like the princess.
 She got attitude and said its